Harvey Birdman, Attorney at Law: Premise

-Harvey Birdman, Attorney at Law features ex-superhero Harvey Birdman of Birdman and the Galaxy Trio as an attorney working for a law firm alongside other cartoon stars from the 1960s and 1970s Hanna-Barbera cartoon series.
+Harvey Birdman, Attorney at Law features ex-superhero Harvey Birdman from Birdman and the Galaxy Trio as an attorney working for a law firm alongside other cartoon stars from other 1960s and 1970s Hanna-Barbera cartoon series.
 Harvey's clients are also primarily characters taken from the Hanna-Barbera cartoon series of the same era.

 Many of Birdman's nemeses from his former cartoon series appear as attorneys, often representing the opposing side of a given case.
 Harvey usually fills the role of a criminal defense attorney, though he will act as a civil litigator or other similar roles when the plot calls for it.

 The series uses a surrealist style of comedy, featuring characters, objects, and jokes that are briefly introduced and rarely (if ever) referenced thereafter.
 Because the series relies heavily on popular culture references to classic television animation, Harvey Birdman, Attorney at Law constantly delves into parody, featuring clips of these series or specially created scenes which mimic the distinctive style of the animation being referenced.

 Harvey Birdman, Attorney at Law is the first Adult Swim series to maintain continuity through the entire series.
 Various episodes reference Harvey's (or another superhero's) former crime-fighting career.
 The episode "Turner Classic Birdman" serves to bridge the gap between Birdman and the Galaxy Trio and Harvey Birdman, Attorney at Law.

 Much of the humor is derived from giving superheroes and supervillains more eccentric qualities, such as transforming mad scientist Dr. Myron Reducto into a paranoid prosecutor.
 Several of the plots revolve around popular myths about classic Hanna-Barbera characters, such as Shaggy and Scooby-Doo being recreational drug users.